rmgrimm/quarkus-llm-router/README.md

 # Quarkus LLM Routing Service

-Quarkus Service that allows for the routing to different RAG sources and LLMs
+Quarkus Service that allows for the routing to different RAG sources and LLMs.

 ## Architecture

 ![](.assets/Routing%20Service.drawio.png)

+### Components

+* **Assistants** - An assistant is the top level component that describes how all the components below are connected.
+* **Content Retrievers**- Content Retrievers is the RAG(Retrieval-Augmented Generation) connection info used to retrieve data that will be included in the message to the LLM
+  * **Embedding Models**- These are generally the model used to convert data that is stored/retrieved from a vector database, which is a common pattern for RAG Datasources
+* **LLMs**- The connection information to the Runtime Serving Environment hosting the Large Language Model
+* **AI Services** - The component orchestrating the calls to the Content Retrievers and LLMs

+> [!NOTE]
+> Currently working on finding a less restrictive way than `AI Services` in which to perform the orchestration of our calls

-### Chat Bot Message Architecture
+## Chat Bot Endpoints

+### Assistant

-The `assistant/chat/streaming` will be the main use endpoint.
-In which we specify the a message to our chat and the name of an assistant.
+The `assistant/chat/streaming` is the primary entrypoint into the application.
+This used to specify an assistant

+**Example Message**
 ```json
 {
   "message": "User Message",